Our active Ecuador family adventure holiday

 Day 3: Papallacta Lakes Hike & Hot Springs (B,L,D)

-This morning we journey from Imbabura to Papallacta, crossing the continental divide en-route.
+This morning, we travel from Imbabura to Papallacta, crossing the continental divide along the way.

 Day 4: Guango Reserve walk & Amazon rainforest (B,L,D)